alexdon256/CinemaSearch/docs/SITES.md

 ## Daily Refresh Job

-Each site has a daily refresh timer that runs at 06:00 AM.
+Applications may have daily refresh timers that run at 06:00 AM (if configured).

 ### Check Timer Status